intellij-rust/intellij-rust/ARCHITECTURE.md

 # Parser

-The parser is generated from the BNF-like description of the language grammar in the file `RustParser.bng`.
+The parser is generated from the BNF-like description of the language grammar in the file `RustParser.bnf`.
 We use Intellij-specific parser generator [Grammar Kit].
 The corresponding gralde task is `generateRustParser`.

 Grammar Kit [documentation][GK-docs] is on GitHub.
 You can also use